Depth-of-field is more than Aperture

 I have never met a photographer who understood more about packing more into a frame to tell a story than Don Rutledge.

-It takes a lot more ability to take a photo of what appears to be clutter and compose it so that you capture a story than it does to isolate by either getting closer or zooming in and isolating a subject.
+It takes a lot more skill to take a photo of what appears to be clutter and compose it so that you capture a story than it does to isolate a subject by either getting closer or zooming in.

 What Don Rutledge taught me, and yet I still haven’t begun to execute it as well as he did, was to use the environment around the subject to provide context and tell a better story.